Pi4J/pi4j-example-fatjar/README.md

 ```

 Once the build is complete and was successful, you can find the compiled FAT JAR `pi4j-example-fatjar.jar` in the
 `target` directory.
-Copy this file to your Raspberry Pi or if you are developing on a different computer, copy the file
+You can build directly on your Raspberry Pi or if you are developing on a different computer, copy the file
 to your Raspberry Pi with (in this example the Pi has IP 192.168.0.252):

 ```